Daesser/Viisualization/README.md

 ## Tableau:
 HR Dashboard: https://public.tableau.com/app/profile/daniel.lam3000/viz/HRDashboard_16816791592590/HRDashboard?publish=yes

+## Basics
+**Cognitive Load**: Amount of mental effort required to interpret information.<br />
+**Clutter**: Things you remove while still perceiving key ideas.<br />
+You want to reduce clutter to reduce user's cogniitive load. <br />
+- Strategic use of contrast e.g.,  pre-attentive attribute (size, shape, orientation, ...)
+- Examples: Avoid 3D vis. -> information skews, gride lines are not necessary in many cases, no sorting of categories, unhelpful axes, overuse of bright colors.
+- Know your audience (needs, skill, knowledge, goal)
+- Examples: Analyst: Tool to discover patterns and trens.
+Sales person: Relevant specific KPIs.
+Finance Expert: Up to date data.
+- Design for purpose (explore or/and explain)
+- Examples: Cybersecurity: Dynamic visualization.
+Overview first, zoom, filter on demand.
+Sales: Static.
+Explain finidngs, clear message.
+Carefully choose what to show.
+- Aesthetics (use white space, alignment and color)

 ## Gestalt principles
 **Proximity**: We perceive objects close to each other as belonging to a group.<br />
 **Dashboard**: Place some visuals close together to encourages the users to think that the grouped visuals are in the same context.